 Shi Xing Long, aka Master Wang is a 32nd generation Shaolin master who teaches traditional shaolin kung fu and Sanda.
+He teaches at an excellent school in northeastern China.
+You can find out more at https://kungfuschoolchina.com .
 He has a very deep knowledge of traditional shaolin and modern sanda.
 He has come number one in several national Chinese sanda tournaments, as well as China-Korean martial arts tournament, but he gave this up after suffering a serious back injury.
 He has mostly recovered now, which he puts down to Shaolin Qigong training.
 During his injured period, rather than wasting time, he dedicated his time to reading and researching Shaolin manuscripts given to him by his master.

 He views kung fu as a way of improving people’s lives, to make them a better person, to be tougher, more confident, more polite etc. It extends to every aspect of life, not just fighting.
 I have seen many people change after spending some time training with haster Wang was born in Shanxi province, into a very poor family.
 His grandfather was involved in kung fu and encouraged him to enter the temple for training at a young age.
 In the beginning, he was very naughty and had no interest in learning.
 His master would often beat him or make him spend 2 hours standing facing the wall.
 After his second year, he became much more focussed, beginning to mature and understand the training better.